bizley/yii2-migration/README.md

 Let me know if something is wrong with databases other than MySQL (and in case of MySQL let me know as well).

-As far as I know Yii 2 does not keep information about table indexes and foreign keys' ON UPDATE and ON DELETE actions so unfortunately this can not be tracked and applied to generated migrations - you have to add it on your own.
+As far as I know Yii 2 does not keep information about table indexes (except unique ones) and foreign keys' ON UPDATE and ON DELETE actions so unfortunately this can not be tracked and applied to generated migrations - you have to add it on your own.

 Only history of migrations extending `yii\db\Migration` class can be properly scanned and only changes applied with